Touchdown in Denver

 We found that the shear modes could be dramatically enhanced by properly folding graphene layers.
 Such strong signals offer the feasibility of performing systematically in-situ temperature Raman scattering measurements with the help of a Linkam stage.
 The vibrational symmetry, anharmonicity and electron-phonon coupling of the shear modes of graphene layers are uncovered through studies of temperature-dependent Raman spectroscopy.

-The Linkam stage which is compatible with our confocal low-frequency Raman system, helps us to realize the temperature-dependent Raman measurement with liquid nitrogen”.
+The Linkam stage, which is compatible with our confocal low-frequency Raman system, helps us to realize the temperature-dependent Raman measurement with liquid nitrogen”.

 Their research will provide a better insight into the mechanical and electrical properties of graphene.